ex0-tekk/Legend-of-SkyrimVR/Readme.md

 #
 [5]
 ## MCM Recorder Auto-Load Settings
-#### Start DVR through SKSE on the top right section of ModOrganizer, once you finish creating a new character and you spawn into the starting area it will spam the top of your screen with MCM mods being enabled in DVR, It will also Auto-Load and streamline ALL Highly Recommeneded and Critical specific settings for DVR.
+#### Start LoSVR through SKSE on the top right section of ModOrganizer, once you finish creating a new character and you spawn into the starting area it will spam the top of your screen with MCM mods being enabled in LoSVR, It will also Auto-Load and streamline ALL Highly Recommeneded and Critical specific settings for DVR.
 These Auto-Load settings are Highly Recommended and some are CRITICAL for the best DVR experience.
 This process will give users a notification if they try to interrupt and it will warn them to let it finish, when it's done loading you will be notified.
 ![Finished DVR MCM Setup2](https://user-images.githubusercontent.com/78007822/156894808-f57a4461-6c00-4692-9be7-a5034f7ddf26.png)
 ![Finished DVR MCM Setup3](https://user-images.githubusercontent.com/78007822/156894810-ed5bf4f2-f158-4fe5-91e6-84b5fb4db75b.png)
 #### The [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) nexus link is provided for further information, the author provides a short YouTube video to help you fully understand how this mod works.
 #
 [5a]
 ## Fine-Tuned Challenge
-#### DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
+#### LoSVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
 Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but for the best experience you would set the multipliers progressively higher, for example I use: Easy: 100%, Medium: 125%, Hard: 150%, Very Hard: 200%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 75% Dmg Inflicted and 125% Dmg Taken, I also take followers on my adventures, you'll probably want to aswell.
 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)
 -
 [5b]